 • A domain makes it easier to find your website with a searchable and straightforward digital address.

 Several types of domains are used for different purposes on the Internet.
-You should understand the differences so you can make an informed selection with your domain registration.
+You should understand the differences so you can make an informed decision when selecting a domain for registration.
+Beyond branding, your choice of extension can influence pricing stability, geographic targeting, and how easily customers recognize your industry focus.

 Top-Level Domains (TLD)